METALS-Copper down slightly on U.S. fiscal cliff uncertainty

 MUNICH, Feb 19 The United Nations envoy to Syria said on Sunday talks to be held from Feb.
 23 in Geneva would aim to see if there was a window for political negotiations to advance.

 * Economic data improves but no fundamental progress yet-analyst * Nearby tightness in aluminium intensifies * Cash premium over January aluminium as wide as $70 By Silvia Antonioli and Stephen Eisenhammer LONDON, Dec 17 Copper edged lower on Monday, weighed down by uncertainty over the ability of the United States to avert a "fiscal cliff" of tax increases and spending cuts, which could slow growth and hit global metals demand.
-Benchmark copper on the London Metal Exchange closed down 0.1 percent at $8,060 from $8,065 at Friday's close.
-In the first real movement in budget deficit negotiations to avoid the fiscal cliff, U.S. House of Representatives Speaker John Boehner, offered to accept a tax rate increase for Americans earning over $1 million.
+Benchmark copper on the London Metals Exchange traded down 0.6 percent at $8,020 at 0322 GMT, from $8,065 at Friday's close.
+In the first real movement in budget deficit negotiations to avoid the so-called cliff, U.S. House of Representatives Speaker, John Boehner, offered to accept a tax rate increase for Americans earning over $1 million.
 "The market is still consolidating in a very narrow range because people are waiting for fundamental signals to kick off; we still haven't seen that.
-It will probably continue like this until there is an agreement in the U.S. to avoid the fiscal cliff," VTB Capital analyst Andrey Kryuchenkov said.
+It will probably continue like this until there is an agreement in the U.S. to avoid the fiscal cliff," VTB Capital analyst Andrey Kryuchenkov.
 The metals market found some support in Friday's data pointing to growth in both China's vast manufacturing sector and U.S. factory activity, but this still has to translate into an improvement in metals fundamentals.
 "We have got to see the stock shrinking in China.
 We have got to see premiums spiking, a narrowing contango at the front end of the curve in London and China, and that will not happen until the start of next year anyway, so the rest of the year will be dominated by fiscal cliff news," Kryuchenkov said.
 Solid growth from the United States will be crucial to reviving the world economy and driving demand for commodities in 2013, particularly with a debt crisis still grinding on in the euro zone.
 China, the world's second-largest economy, will maintain steady economic polices in 2013, enabling it to manoeuvre in the face of global risks, while deepening reforms to support long-term growth, the official Xinhua news agency said on Sunday.
 China, which is the world's largest consumer of industrial metals, buys about 40 percent of global copper supply.
 Investors are now focusing on NY Fed manufacturing data later this session for further clues on the state of the U.S. economy.
-ALUMINIUM TIGHTNESS Three-month aluminium slipped to $2,105.50 at close of trade, from a last bid of $2,122 on Friday.
-The premium of its cash price against the three-month prices, meanwhile, rose to $38, the highest in more than 18 months.
+ALUMINIUM TIGHTNESS Three-month aluminium slipped to $2,093 from a last bid of $2,122 on Friday.
+The premium of its cash price against the three-month prices, meanwhile, rose to $26, the highest in more than 18 months.
 Tightness is being driven by a supply shortage over December-January, for which there are still some holders of short positions who cannot find metal to deliver.
-The cash premium over the January contract, which now incorporates the December contracts that expire on Wednesday, rose to $70 at 1703 GMT from an opening price of $40.
+The cash premium over the January contract, which now incorporates the December contracts that expire on Wednesday, rose to $61.50 at 1547 GMT from an opening price of $40, with a session peak of $70 so far.
+"There was a scramble to get out this morning, and that's the reason for the push up to $70 on the Dec-Jan.
+The spread has eased this afternoon and the next clue to the situation will be tomorrow morning," a London based broker said.
 "The spread could potentially get wider.
 We haven't run down to the wire yet.
-The wire happens tomorrow at noon when people have to get out or deliver," a London-based broker said.
-The current squeeze is unlikely to have long-lasting impact on the curve.
+The wire happens tomorrow at noon when people have to get out or deliver," the broker added.
+The current squeeze is unlikely to have long-lasting impact on the curve of the market.
 "What normally happens is that this backwardation lasts for two or three days and then the situation dissipates," the broker added.
 Although LME aluminium stocks have hit successive record highs around 5.2 million tonnes over the past month, much of the metal is tied up in long warehouse queues and is unavailable to the market.
-In other metals, zinc, used to galvanize steel, closed at $2,090 unchanged from Friday's close, while battery material lead was bid at $2,300 up 0.2 percent from $2,296.
-Tin closed up 0.7 percent at $23,300, from $23,150, and stainless steel ingredient nickel was 1.5 percent lower at $17,605, from $17,875.
-Metal Prices at 1710 GMT Comex copper in cents/lb, LME prices in $/T and SHFE prices in yuan/T Metal Last Change Pct Move End 2011 Ytd Pct move COMEX Cu 366.10 -1.10 -0.30 344.75 6.19 LME Alum 2105.75 -20.25 -0.95 2020.00 4.25 LME Cu 8059.25 -5.75 -0.07 7600.00 6.04 LME Lead 2311.00 15.00 +0.65 2034.00 13.62 LME Nickel 17700.00 -175.00 -0.98 18650.00 -5.09 LME Tin 23300.00 150.00 +0.65 19200.00 21.35 LME Zinc 2092.50 2.50 +0.12 1845.00 13.41 SHFE Alu 15405.00 -20.00 -0.13 15845.00 -2.78 SHFE Cu* 58130.00 290.00 +0.50 55360.00 5.00 SHFE Zin 15625.00 70.00 +0.45 14795.00 5.61 ** Benchmark month for COMEX copper * 3rd contract month for SHFE AL, CU and ZN SHFE ZN began trading on 26/3/07
+In other metals, zinc, used to galvanize steel, was at $2,074, down 0.8 percent, from $2,090 at Friday's close, while battery material lead was down 0.8 percent at $2,278 from $2,296.
+Tin was up 0.02 percent at $23,155, from $23,150, and stainless steel ingredient nickel was 1.1 percent lower at $17,686, from $17,875.
+Metal Prices at 0328 GMT Comex copper in cents/lb, LME prices in $/T and SHFE prices in yuan/T Metal Last Change Pct Move End 2011 Ytd Pct move COMEX Cu 364.55 -2.65 -0.72 344.75 5.74 LME Alum 2093.00 -33.00 -1.55 2020.00 3.61 LME Cu 8020.75 -44.25 -0.55 7600.00 5.54 LME Lead 2278.75 -17.25 -0.75 2034.00 12.03 LME Nickel 17686.00 -189.00 -1.06 18650.00 -5.17 LME Tin 23155.00 5.00 +0.02 19200.00 20.60 LME Zinc 2075.00 -15.00 -0.72 1845.00 12.47 SHFE Alu 15405.00 -20.00 -0.13 15845.00 -2.78 SHFE Cu* 58130.00 290.00 +0.50 55360.00 5.00 SHFE Zin 15625.00 70.00 +0.45 14795.00 5.61 ** Benchmark month for COMEX copper * 3rd contract month for SHFE AL, CU and ZN SHFE ZN began trading on 26/3/07

 MUNICH, Feb 19 The United Nations envoy to Syria said on Sunday talks to be held from Feb.
 23 in Geneva would aim to see if there was a window for political negotiations to advance.